shanegri/closure-python-builder/README.md

 This script is a wrapper for Google's JavaScript [Closure Compiler](https://github.com/google/closure-compiler) that allows for easy set up and configuration.
 Closure-python-builder saves time by only compiling the files that have changed since the last compilation.
 This script was tested and developed with Python 2.7.

-Version 20180910 of the closure compiler is included in this repository.
-Newer versions can be downloaded from [here](https://github.com/google/closure-compiler/wiki/Binary-Downloads).
+Versions 20180910 and 20170806 of the closure compiler are included in this repository.
+20180910 uses Java 8, 20170806 uses Java 7.
+You can specify your Java version using 'java-version' in the config file.
+Accepted values are 7 or 8; default is 8.
+The Java 8 version is perfered.
+Newer compiler versions can be downloaded from [here](https://github.com/google/closure-compiler/wiki/Binary-Downloads).

 ## Usage